Toadstool-Stipe/toadstool/readme.md

 * Distill /core down to a point where it makes sense to make it a gem

 ##To run the app
 Toadstool is built using ``Sinatra``, but you can run the app using ``shotgun``

 To run, ``$ cd toadstool/`` then ``shotgun toadstool.rb -o 0.0.0.0 -p 3000`` This will allow you to view the app at localhost:3000

 ##Sass / Compass
 The app is using Compass to process the CSS.
 At ``$ cd toadstool/`` run ``compass watch``.
 The CSS is gitignored.

+##Toadstool custom mixins
+On the shoulders of giants, Toadstool is also a series of Sass Mixins to make your life better, your UI more consistent and code easier to manage.
+Of course there is to much to go over here, so please read about [Toadstool's mixins]() here.

 ###Please don't mind the mess ...